gnss-sdr/geniuss-place/_sp-blocks/08-acquisition.md

   * `acq_doppler_hz`: Coarse estimation of Doppler shift, in Hz.
   * `acq_grid`: Acquisition search grid.
   * `d_positive_acq`: `1` if there has been a positive acquisition, `0` for no detection.
+  * `doppler_center`: Center of the Doppler search grid, in Hz.
+It is `0` unless the acquisition was assisted with a Doppler estimation obtained in another frequency band. <span style="color: orange">This variable is only present in dumps generated by the `next` branch of the public repository and will be included in the next GNSS-SDR stable release.</span>
   * `doppler_max`: Maximum Doppler shift in the search grid.
+  * `doppler_narrowed`: `1` if the Doppler search was narrowed to a single bin by dual-frequency assistance (see the `enable_doppler_narrowing` parameter), `0` otherwise.
+In narrowed dumps, `acq_grid` has only two columns (the assisted Doppler bin and a noise-reference bin), encoded with `doppler_max` set to `0` and `doppler_step` set to the configured maximum Doppler, so the Doppler of column $$ i $$ (starting at $$ 0 $$) is always given by `doppler_center - doppler_max + doppler_step * i`, in both full and narrowed dumps. <span style="color: orange">This variable is only present in dumps generated by the `next` branch of the public repository and will be included in the next GNSS-SDR stable release.</span>
   * `doppler_step`: Doppler step in the search grid.
   * `input_power`: Input signal power.
   * `num_dwells`: Number of dwells performed in non-coherent acquisition.